Events happening at Holy Trinity Frome during the Frome Festival 2018

-The 2017 Frome Area Christians Together ALPHA course will be held at Holy Trinity Church Hall, Frome and is not many weeks away!
+The HOPE Frome & Villages 2018 ALPHA course will be held at Holy Trinity Church Hall, Frome and is not many weeks away!

 All are welcome.
 Do come – and invite your friends!
 It’s a wonderful way for anyone with or without a faith to explore life and Christianity in an open, friendly and informal environment.